EtienneCoumont/FacebookWebHooks/README.md

 ## Facebook Configuration :

 ### Create the Webhook

+Note : This app has been tested with Facebook Webhooks v2.10

 * Go to the Dashboard of your Facebook Application : https://developers.facebook.com/apps/
 * Click the Webhooks menu